 Although the Associate in Applied Science Degree is designed for workforce training, many colleges and universities will accept transfer credit from CCCC Associate in Applied Science Degree students who wish to pursue a four-year degree.
-Credit that is granted may range from partial to a full two years of credit.
-A.A.S. students wanting to transfer are encouraged to meet with the CCCC college transfer advisor and with the appropriate admissions officer at the four-year college to discuss transfer credit.
+Credit that is granted may range from partial to a full credit toward a bachelor's degree program.
+A.A.S. students wanting to transfer are encouraged to meet with a CCCC college transfer advisor and with the appropriate admissions officer at the four-year college to discuss transfer credit.